Finomnis/zephyr-mcumgr-client/zephyr-mcumgr-python/README.md

 Hello world!
 ```

-Or a USB based serial port:
+Or a USB-based serial port:

 ```python no_run
 from zephyr_mcumgr import MCUmgrClient